 Will I need a brace?

 Most metal spinal instrumentation systems are strong enough to hold your spinal fusion in place so that you do not need an external neck brace.
 Some patients wear a soft removable collar.
-Others may need to wear a plastic, removable neck brace for perhaps four to12 weeks following surgery.
+Others may need to wear a plastic, removable neck brace for perhaps four to 12 weeks following surgery.
 Some patients may need to wear a back brace after having back surgery.
 If your surgeon prescribes a brace for you to wear after surgery, you will be fitted for it, and will receive the brace in the hospital.
 Instructions on how to put it on and take it off will be provided.
-If your surgeon gives you a brace to wear following surgery, be sure to following specific instructions for use to promote the best outcomes.
+If your surgeon gives you a brace to wear following surgery, be sure to follow their specific instructions for use to promote the best outcomes.

 Should I use ice and heat?

 Sometimes you can partially relieve pain, swelling, or muscle spasm around your wound by applying heat or ice.
-If your surgeon permits the use of ice or heat, you will be supplied a heat/cold therapy wrap once admitted to the Neuroscience Unit.
+If your surgeon permits the use of ice or heat, you may be supplied a heat/cold therapy wrap once admitted to the Neuroscience Unit.
 Otherwise, heat and ice packs will be provided.
 When discharged to home the use of ice and heat may be included in your discharge instructions.

 When can I go back to work?